minhhai2209/forge-docs-snapshot/mirror/remote/calling-from-frontend/index.md

 ## Calling your remote from a Forge frontend

-To call your remote from a Forge frontend, you can use the [invokeRemote](/platform/forge/apis-reference/ui-api-bridge/invokeRemote) method from the `@forge/bridge` package.
-This function allows you to make HTTP requests to your remote backend.
+To call your remote from a Forge frontend, you can use the [invokeRemote](/platform/forge/apis-reference/ui-api-bridge/invokeRemote) or the [requestRemote](/platform/forge/apis-reference/ui-api-bridge/requestRemote) API from the `@forge/bridge` package.
+These APIs allows you to make HTTP requests to your remote backend.

 For example, a `GET` request to a remote endpoint could look like this: